Cris Williamson: A Pioneer in Women's Music

 Meg Todd, a contemporary writing and production major, was inspired by the panel discussion.
 "I think it is really motivating to remind yourself of the journey that people went through, to be aware of the changes that happened in the last 50 years or so in women's music and to respect as female musicians that our place here was so carved out."

 Brayden Lowery, a professional music major, said the panel resonated with him.
 "I was raised as the only child of a single mother.
-My mom is really, really strong and to be able to see other strong women and see what opportunities I was raised with were either not there in the past or not there now."
+My mom is really, really strong and [it was powerful] to be able to see other strong women and see what opportunities I was raised with were either not there in the past or not there now."

 Just as Williamson made an impression on students, faculty, and staff, the Berklee residency was significant to her.